 Ms. Smith is a member of the Maryland Bar Association.

-As Manager of Advisory Services at TRACE, Mr. Wirz specializes in tailored anti-bribery compliance solutions for multinational, corporate clients.
-He has helped craft compliance program policies and procedures, worked on a broad range anti-bribery risk assessments, and conducted focused, due diligence reviews for M&A and joint venture deals.
+As Director of Advisory Services, Severin specializes in tailored anti-bribery compliance solutions for multinational, corporate clients.
+He has helped craft compliance program policies and procedures, worked on a broad range of anti-bribery risk assessments, and conducted focused, due diligence reviews for M&A and joint venture deals.
 He is also a frequent speaker on anti-bribery compliance for live training events around the world.

 Latin America Regional Manager